Display & Sound

 Screensaver

-Section titled “Screensaver”Choose a screensaver to display during inactivity instead of turning the screen off.
+Section titled “Screensaver”Choose a screensaver to display during inactivity instead of dimming the screen:

 Sleep While Printing